rednafi/rednafi.com/content/go/tool_directive.md

 go tool -modfile tools/go.mod golangci-lint run ./...
 ```

-The `go tool` command supports a `-modfile` flag that you can use to specify which version
+The `go tool` command supports a `-modfile` flag that you can use to specify where to pull
-of the tool to use.
-I _really_ wish `go get` supported `-modfile` too—that way you wouldn't
+the tool version from.
+I _really_ wish `go get` supported `-modfile` too—that way you
-need to manage the dependencies in such a clunky way.
-This was close to being perfect.
-Well,
+wouldn't need to manage the dependencies in such a wonky manner.
+This was close to being
-maybe in a future release.
+perfect.
+Well, maybe in a future release.

 ## Only works with Go-native tools